drfleming0227/Redfish-Tools/doc-generator/README.md

    doc_generator.py --format=html --out=/path/to/output/index.html /path/to/spmf/json-files
 ```

-For more information about output formats and output modes, see [Output formats and output modes](#output-formats-and-output-modes).
+For more information about Output modes and output formats, see [Output modes and output formats](#output-modes-and-output-formats).

 For `doc_generator.py` examples, see [Redfish doc generator examples](README-configuration-files.md#redfish-doc-generator-examples).

-# Output formats and output modes
+# Output modes and output formats

-The Redfish doc generator generates output in a specified format, such as Markdown, HTML, or CSV.

-The *output mode* is a combination of the output format and a specific type of output, such as:
+The *output mode* defines the type of generated output, such as:

 * Developer-focused, or normative
 * Property index
 * Subset

+The *output format* defines the format of the generated output, such as Markdown, HTML, or CSV.

-The doc generator supports several output modes through various command-line or configuration options.
+The doc generator supports several output modes and formats through various command-line or configuration options.

-The following description list describes the supported output modes and provides links to:
+The following table describes the supported output modes and formats and provides links to:

 * Sample versions of the base configuration file that produce output in that mode.
 * Sample `doc_generator.py` command usage.